Pirate Parrot: History

 In some cases, the Parrot has accompanied the Pirates on road trips if the game is in close proximity to Pittsburgh.
-For instance, the Parrot appeared at two games for the Pirates during a weekend interleague series against the Cleveland Indians in Cleveland in 2012, with the Parrot having friendly interactions with the Indians mascot, Slider, and even assisting Slider in interfering with the Indians Hot Dog Race, much like what the Parrot does with the Great Pierogi Race.
+For instance, the Parrot appeared at two games for the Pirates during a weekend interleague series against the Cleveland Indians in Cleveland in 2012, with the Parrot having friendly interactions with the Indians mascot, Slider, and even assisting Slider in interfering with Cleveland's Hot Dog Race, much like what the Parrot does with the Great Pierogi Race.

-According to the Parrot's biography on the Pirates official website, the Parrot hopes to eventually be inducted into the Mascot Hall of Fame.
-As of 2015, he has yet to be listed as a candidate, much less inducted.
+According to the Pirates official website, the mascot hopes to eventually be inducted into the Mascot Hall of Fame.
+He was nominated in 2025 and also in 2026, but was not chosen for induction.

 Cocaine scandal

-Kevin Koch (pronounced "coke") was the original Pirate Parrot for seven years after its debut in 1979, selected over 97 other applicants for his energetic nature and talented disco performance during his audition.
+Kevin Koch was the original Pirate Parrot for seven years after its debut in 1979, selected over 97 other applicants for his energetic nature and talented disco performance during his audition.
 Popular among fans for his lively dancing, Koch reportedly lost 17 pounds his first season due intense physical activity and sweating.

-In 1985, it was discovered that Koch had been high from cocaine during several games, and introduced players to cocaine by serving as middle man between drug dealers and players.
+In 1985, it was discovered that Koch had used cocaine during several games and introduced players to cocaine by serving as middle man between drug dealers and players.
 Koch resigned that year and has expressed regret for doing cocaine and sharing it with the players.
 Despite the scandal, the Pirates kept the Parrot.